Ian Parkin is the author of this post.

 After stage 4, the NREM stages reverse and move back through stage 3 to stage 2, and then into REM sleep – the dream's center.

-(REM) During REM sleep, some parts of the brain are nearly as active as while awake.
-In this stage, your eyes flicker rapidly (hence the acronym Rapid Eye Movement).
+(REM) During REM sleep, some parts of the brain are nearly as active as while you’re awake.
+During rapid eye movement your eyes flicker rapidly (hence the acronym).
 Your body is paralyzed, probably to prevent you from acting out your dreams.
 Very vivid dreams and some slight conscious awareness of the dream is known as lucid dreaming.

 After the REM state, (also known as the Alpha state of mind) you sometimes wake briefly.
 This is usually forgotten by the time you wake up in the morning.
 If you do not wake up, you go back to stage 2.